xyzbullet/CXeno/README.md

 It uses the common method of writing unsigned bytecode into a Roblox core module script to manage execution, also more stable and flexible than most executors that has used this exact method.

+## Note
+> If you're going to use my source and "skid" off of it atleast use the license and give credits.
+Don't be like the others who used my entire source code and claimed it as their own without mentioning anything about Xeno nor the publisher + distributing & selling to others.

 ## Features
 - Fast execution
 - Multi-instance compatibility